Second Amendment Foundation: Legal action

 On June 26, 2008, following the ruling in District of Columbia v.
 Heller affirming an individual Second Amendment right to keep and bear arms by the Supreme Court of the United States, the Second Amendment Foundation filed a suit, known as McDonald v.
 Chicago, against the City of Chicago to overturn its handgun ban.
 Alan Gura, who successfully argued Heller before the Supreme Court, was lead counsel in this case.
 On June 28, 2010, the Supreme Court held in McDonald that the Second Amendment to the United States Constitution is incorporated by the Due Process Clause of the Fourteenth Amendment and applies to the states.
 In a noteworthy concurring opinion, Justice Clarence Thomas held that the application of the Second Amendment to the states was through the Fourteenth Amendment's Privileges or Immunities Clause.

 Following the Heller decision in 2008 in which the Supreme Court of the United States held that the Second Amendment to the United States Constitution protects an individual's right to possess a firearm for private use, the Second Amendment Foundation partnered with Smith & Wesson to create a commemorative revolver.
 On the right side plate of the revolver, the scale of justice is depicted with the case name across the scale.
 The balance is in favor of the "Heller" name with the court date of "June 26, 2008" positioned across the top.
 Underneath the scale, the side plate reads "Second Amendment" and "The right to keep and bear arms" in white lettering.
 The revolver was presented to the six plaintiffs of the case.

 On June 29, 2010, following the McDonald ruling by the Supreme Court that the Second Amendment is incorporated against the states, the Second Amendment Foundation, along with Grass Roots North Carolina and three North Carolina citizens, filed a federal suit in North Carolina.
 The suit, known as Bateman vs. Perdue, seeks to prevent local officials and local governments from declaring states of emergency under which private citizens are prohibited from exercising their right to bear arms.
 Alan Gura, who successfully argued Heller and McDonald before the Supreme Court, is lead counsel in this case.

-In 2018, the Foundation joined in a lawsuit against Alameda County, which had passed an ordinance that prohibits gun stores from being located within 500 feet of a residential zone.
-The plaintiffs won before a three-judge panel of the Ninth Circuit Court, but the decision was reversed by the full appeals court sitting en banc.
-The plaintiffs filed for a Writ of Certiorari seeking a hearing before the US Supreme Court.
-The Court rejected the request on May 14, 2017.
+In 2015, the Foundation joined Defense Distributed in a lawsuit against the U.S. Department of State, which had attempted to ban the first 3D-printed gun files from the Internet.
+After an appeal, and on remand to the district court in Texas, the U.S. State Department offered to settle the case to avoid a negative First Amendment ruling.